Mitaligrawal/ECE-284/Part3_Reconfigurable/software/README.md

   As such, `activation_os.txt` is only meant for output-stationary execution. `activation.txt`, which stores activations in the normal configuration, is used for weight stationary execution.
 The testbench `core_tb.v` already uses each file appropriately.
 - psum_\*.txt is unused, as in-place accumulation is implemented in this version in both the output-stationary and input-stationary versions.

+All of the above applies for the OS version.
+For WS, please refer to Part 1.